-Potential Ecological Protection and Enhancement Opportunities near the URA include:
+Potential Ecological Protection and Enhancement Opportunities in the URA include:

-- The edge of the Tualatin River and several of the north to south drainage ravines are already naturally forested with some trees almost 300 feet tall.
-These areas provide opportunities for a public trail system as well as improved wildlife habitat and water quality. - Maintaining vegetation in areas with steep slopes (such as the drainage ravines) will avoid erosion and sediment problems. - Steep slope areas that are not currently vegetated can be replanted with deep-rooted native vegetation to reduce erosion problems and provide for habitat connections. - Build wider roads with bike lanes along Beef Bend Road and Elsner Road to improve safety and provide connections to existing and planned regional and City trail systems - Development of the Plieth Historic Homesite into a new park or special events facility - Promote voluntary conservation measures and integration of built and natural systems
+- The edge of the Tualatin River and several of the north to south drainage ravines within the URA are already naturally forested with some trees almost 300 feet tall.
+These areas provide opportunities for a public trail system as well as improved wildlife habitat and water quality treatment. - Per recent reports, some of the drainages in the URA are damaged and incised from excessive runoff emanating from densely developed areas offsite to the north.
+Stream restoration projects planned in cooperation with regional stormwater management plans currently in the works would improve water quality in the Tualatin River, and would improve habitat functions within the URA. - Maintaining and improving deep-rooted native vegetation in areas with steep slopes (such as the drainage ravines) will minimize or avoid erosion and sediment problems.
+Steep slopes near sensitive areas that are not currently vegetated can be replanted with deep-rooted native vegetation to reduce erosion problems and provide for habitat connections. - Provision and protection of a fully vegetated buffer area ranging from 125 to 200 feet wide (dependent on the slope of uplands) adjacent to the Tualatin River will greatly enhance river habitat functions and water quality. - Development of the Plieth Historic Home site into a new park or special events facility will provide a connection to the history of the King City area. - Promoting voluntary conservation measures and integration of built and natural systems to enhance habitat will integrate citizens into the plan to protect water quality and sensitive areas in the URA.